microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/directory-post-customsecurityattributedefinitions.md

 ### Example 2: Add a custom security attribute that supports multiple predefined values

-The following example adds a new custom security attribute named Project to the Engineering attribute set.
-Project supports multiple values of type string that are predefined.
+The following example adds a new custom security attribute definition that supports multiple values of type String that are predefined.

++ Attribute set: `Engineering`
++ Attribute: `Project`

 #### Request
 <!-- {